Medical Malpractice Claims in Colorado

 In some cases, the statute of limitations may also be extended if the defendant left the state after committing the malpractice.
 If you have questions about the statute of limitations and how much time you have to file a claim, it is best to consult with an experienced lawyer who can answer your questions.
 Contact us today for our professional medical malpractice attorney to help you with your legal matters.

-What Damages are Recoverable in a Colorado Medical Malpractice Claim?
+What Damages Are Recoverable in a Colorado Medical Malpractice Claim?

-In Colorado, a person who proves a medical malpractice claim may recover twomain types of damages: economic damages and non-economic damages.
+In Colorado, a person who proves a medical malpractice claim may recover two main types of damages: economic damages and non-economic damages.
 These may include:

 Economic Damages